 -

 Close the pressure lid and start pressure cooking for 30 minutes.
-Drain and set aside, but keep the juices.
+Drain, set aside, but keep the liquid.

 -

 Activate the Sauté/Sear mode.
-Brown the brisket, then the sausages.
+Brown the bacon, then the sausages.
 Set them aside.

 -

-In the same bowl, place the beans, 1 1/2 ladles of juice and add the tomato paste or chopped tomatoes.
-Add the meat.
+In the same pot, return the beans, add 1 1/2 ladles of juice, and then add the tomato paste or chopped tomatoes.
+Add the meats.

 -

-Replace half of the beans, arrange the meats, then cover with the remaining beans.
+Replace half of the beans, arrange the meats, then cover with the rest of the beans.

 -

-Set to slow cook mode, Hi, at least 4 hours.
+Set to slow cook mode, Hi, for at least 4 hours.

 -

-Finally, you can switch to Bake/Roast at 160°C, sprinkle with breadcrumbs and bake until golden brown.
-I preferred to transfer to a dish, sprinkle with breadcrumbs and put the cassoulet in the oven.
+Finally, you can switch to Bake/Roast mode at 160°C, sprinkle with breadcrumbs, and bake until golden brown.
+I preferred to transfer it to a dish, sprinkle with breadcrumbs, and put the cassoulet in the oven.

 -